leewei05/bf/README.md

 ### Compile

 We can compile bf into native x86-64 assembly code with option `-c`.
-With the use of `exec.sh`, we can compile source bf file into assembly file and link with `driver.c` to execute.
+With the use of `exec.sh`, we can compile source bf file into assembly file and generate an executable.

 ```
 ./exec.sh brainfuck-benchmark/benches/hello.b